MiguelCastillo/promjax/README.md

 Method that will create an `xmlhttprequest` instance to make an Ajax request.

-@param {object} options - Configuration for the Ajax call.
+@param {object | string} options - Configuration for the Ajax call.
+If `options` is a string, then options is internally coerced to the `url` of the request.

 - @property {string} `url` - end point where the ajax request is going to.
 - @property {string} `method` - HTTP verb for the request.
 Default is `GET`.
 There are really no restrictions imposed by `promjax` on the verbs, so whatever is passed in will be used; only limited to what the underlying `xmlhttprequest` implementation supports.